ragnarr18/tick_tack_toe/README.md

 then open up two browsers on localhost:3000,
 I recommend using Firefox for one and Chrome for the other, so there is no need to go into localstorage and clear out keys!
-Or you can just simply open up two tabs on a browser and clear the keys on one tab and refresh Then just enjoy!
+Or you can just simply open up two tabs on a browser and clear the keys on one tab and refresh.
+After that just enjoy!

 Server creator:
 Arnar Leifsson: https://github.com/arnarleifs, arnarl@ru.is